mdobydullah/larapal/README.md

                     // inter your transaction ID
                     $transactionId = '9TR987531T2702301';
                     if ($refund = $paypal->doRefund($transactionId, 'invoice9', false, 0, 'USD', '')) {
-                        echo 'Refunded: ' . $refund['GROSSREFUNDAMT'];
+                        // like $transaction array there are many information in $refund array. echo 'Refunded: ' . $refund['GROSSREFUNDAMT'];
                     } else {
                         echo "Debugging what went wrong: ";